HoGentTIN/infra-labs/assignment/3-monitoring.md

     - Run a query for a metric
 - Show the Grafana dashboard you created
 - Demonstrate any extensions to the assignment that you have implemented
+- Your lab report is detailed and complete

 ## 2.1.
-Set up the server
+Set up the monitoring server

-Add a new server, called `srv004` to the `vmlab` environment.
+Add a new server, called `srv004` to the `vmlab` environment and assign IP-address 172.16.128.4.
 Install Prometheus using the `cloudalchemy.prometheus` role.
-All VMs (including `srv004`) should also have the `cloudalchemy.node_exporter` role installed.

 Set the variables `prometheus_targets` and `prometheus_scrape_configs`.

-Log in to the Prometheus dashboard and check that you receive metrics from all targets.
+Log in to the Prometheus dashboard and check that you receive metrics from your monitoring server itself.

+If your Prometheus server has to access all monitored VMs through their IP-address, the metrics they emit will become harder to interpret.
+We have set up a DNS server, so let's make use of it.
+In `site.yml`, add a `pre_task:` to the playbook section for `srv004` where you set your DNS server as the resolver to be used by your monitoring server.
+Remember that on EL, this is done by editing the `/etc/resolv.conf` file.

+From now on, in any Prometheus configuration setting, you can specify any host with their FQDN (e.g. `srv001.infra.lan`) instead of their IP address.

 ## 2.2.
 Install Node Exporter